-Based on our previews work [1], where we performed a simulation to reconstruct ancestor's trees for individuals of sexual reproduction, we count and studied all the different possible relationships between the ancestors in a tree.
+Based on our previews work [1], where we performed a simulation to reconstruct ancestor's trees for individuals of sexual reproduction, we count and studied all the different possible relationships between the ancestors in the tree.
 In our previous model we withdraw the links or kinship between the parents and studied how to produce the convergence of the tree.
 Now we built a graph to represent the tree and studied the properties of the graph.
-We also propose an analytical way to count all the possible trees that can be generated with a fix number of male and female ancestors.
+Also we propose an analytical way to count all the possible trees that can be generated with the same number of male and female ancestors.

-Idea:

-Consider a binary tree with N generations \rightarrow remove A_i individuals from the tree at random \rightarrow connect the remaining nodes so that each individual has a female and a male parent \rightarrow Count how many different it is possible to generate.
+Idea: Consider a binary tree with N generations ---> remove Ak individuals from the tree at random --> connect the remaining nodes so that each individual has a female and a male parent $--\rightarrow$ Count how many different it is possible to generate.

-A motivation to develop the model from wild animal populations
+A motivation to develop the model from wild animal populations:

 Studies of inbreeding strategy have reported inbreeding tolerance in different species.
-Recent studies have also found evidence of regular incest in wild mammals, even in social species where relatives are spatio-temporally clustered [2-6].
+Recent studies have also found evidence of regular incest in wild mammals, even in social species where relatives are spatio-temporally clustered [6].